 THERAPY DOG PREP COURSE

-Wednesday 7 pm
+Thursday at 7 pm

 Instructor: Janice Campbell (AKC Canine Good Citizen Evaluator, Therapy Dog Prep Instructor, Alliance of Therapy Dog Tester/Observer and a Co-Founder of the Tri-State K-9 Crisis Response Team)